 Whether you're responding to an architect's aesthetic concerns or working to make the enclosure unobtrusive to minimize the attention of vandals, you might want to consider a custom color as an alternative to the industry standard brushed aluminum.
 Here are some standard options, and an additional range of available colors.
 Ask the vendors what options they offer.

-Design your project & select the right enclosure
+Design your project and select the right enclosure